 Lastly, the Millicent A. Zaludek Reentry through Healthcare Fund is a five-year, $100,000 pilot program that will focus and expand SMU’s service to formerly incarcerated individuals.
 SMU has had longtime partnerships with various community-based organizations that work directly with justice-impacted individuals throughout the state, including providing podiatry and nursing care to homeless individuals, many of whom were previously incarcerated.
 In the fund’s first year, it will continue to build and expand connections with government and community-based organizations.
 The next four years will focus on providing scholarships to formerly incarcerated individuals pursuing careers in healthcare and supporting students going into healthcare fields to provide services to formerly incarcerated communities.

-The Zaludek estate approached SMU because of its trusted community connections and expert faculty, says Al Frisone, vice president for University Advancement and Communications.
+Alan Statman, Trustee of the Millicent A Zaludek Revocable Living Trust, approached SMU because of its trusted community connections and expert faculty, says Al Frisone, vice president for University Advancement and Communications.

 “A gift of this magnitude elevates the maternal health disparity crisis in this country.
 We’re starting by serving targeted, underserved East Bay communities, thanks to partnerships with organizations like Roots Community Health Center, and our long-term vision is much larger,” he explains.
 “Millicent Zaludek’s gift will not only live on in perpetuity at SMU, but we’re committed to raising additional funds to expand these programs across SMU’s campuses and the communities we serve across California.”